12 of the world's biggest ski areas

-(CNN) — Ski resorts are big business, and in the battle for visitors size is everything.
+(CNN) — Ski resorts are big travel business, and in the battle for visitors, size is everything.

-Adding extra runs and lifts, or connecting into other areas are all part of the alpine arms race to attract more punters.
+Adding extra runs and lifts, or connecting into other areas of the mountain are all part of the alpine arms race to attract more punters.
 Marketing departments drool over the figures, casting them out like juicy lures.

-In the United States and Canada resorts tend to measure their extent by area, whereas their European counterparts deal in kilometers of runs.
+In the United States and Canada, resorts tend to measure their extent by area, whereas their European counterparts deal in kilometers of runs.

-One independent survey, conducted by German ski resort consultant Christophe Schrahe using GPS to calculate length based on a line down the middle of runs, questions the accuracy of some official figures.
+One independent survey, conducted by German ski resort consultant Christophe Schrahe, using GPS to calculate length based on a line down the middle of runs, questions the accuracy of some official figures.

-But based on advertised data, here's a rundown of 12 of the world's biggest ski areas.
+But based on advertised data, here's a rundown of 12 of the world's biggest ski areas:

 Meribel: Part of the world's biggest ski area.